Last weekend, I did something I thought I never would.

 I’ve given you the down-low about bugs.
 Improving the ecology to repair the food chain is vital.
 But the environmental benefits don’t end at the ecological level.
 Since my love for bird watching led me to learn about native gardening (did I mention I purchased the book that inspired all of this from my local bird seed store?)
 I’ve been looped in to more information about ecology improvement through various Facebook groups, like Pollinator Friendly Yards, Native and Pollinator Friendly Plants of the Northeast, and Connecticut Native Plants.

 It was through one of those resources that I learned about the Netflix documentary, Kiss the Ground.
-I’m not a TV or movie gal, my ADHD doesn’t like sitting for a long time and consuming media that way.
-I’m a book gal–I can read faster to keep myself engaged, but I can’t make a movie plot move more quickly.
-Regardless, over several attempts, I did get through the film and it was enlightening.
 It spoke more about creating an environmental impact on a global scale through soil management, and explained that deeper root systems allow for plants to absorb more carbon– a process called carbon sequestration that reduces carbon in our environment.
 The film was focusing on changing farming processes, but I also knew from my research that generally native plants have deeper root systems than non-natives, and far(!!) deeper root systems than turf grass.

 In addition to reducing carbon in the atmosphere (which, we know is what causes global warming), root systems also influence the diversity of worms and microorganisms in the soil.
 The more diversity of microbes in the soil, the more rich it is and the better plants will grow in it.